-Thursday dating app: here's the intel on the one-day-a-week app
+Thursday dating app: what you need to know about the one-day-a-week app

 What is the Thursday dating app?
-If you've heard whispers about it, it's time to get on board.
-This dating app, launched in 2021, offers a pretty unique dating experience.
-This app differs from the rest of the best dating apps on the market, because unlike traditional 'swipe-right-anytime' apps like Hinge vs. Bumble, Thursday operates just one day a week—on Thursdays—to cut through the back-and-forth slog of direct messages.
+If you've heard the name but aren't exactly sure what it's all about, we reckon it's time to get on board with this unique dating app.
+Launched in 2021, Thursday offers a pretty unique dating experience.
+The app differs from the rest of the best dating apps on the market, because unlike traditional 'swipe-right-anytime' apps like Hinge vs. Bumble, Thursday operates just one day a week—on Thursdays—with the aim of cutting through the back-and-forth slog of direct messages.

-While we're always open to online dating tips, and are always keen to discover ways to make meaningful connections, it can be exhausting (and demoralizing) to be on the prowl 24/7.
-And according to Jaime Bronstein (opens in new tab), relationship expert and author of MAN*ifesting: A Step-by-Step Guide to Attracting the Love That Is Meant for You (opens in new tab), we don't have to treat dating like a job; which is how relentless dating app usage can sometimes feel.
+While we're always open to online dating tips, and are always keen to discover ways to make meaningful connections, it can be exhausting (and demoralizing) to be on the prowl for 'the one' 24/7.
+And according to Jaime Bronstein, relationship expert and author of MAN*ifesting: A Step-by-Step Guide to Attracting the Love That Is Meant for You, we don't have to treat dating like a job; which is how relentless dating app usage can sometimes feel.

 "There’s a happy medium [when working for a relationship]," Bronstein previously told us.
 "If you have this desperation energy and you’re too focused on the same thing, then usually, it’s fear-based."
 Perhaps this whole one-day-a-week dating thing isn't such a bad idea after all?!